The Chainsmokers: 2018: Sick Boy

 On January 17, 2018, they released their single, entitled "Sick Boy", which became the lead single of their sophomore album.
 A month later, a new single, "You Owe Me", was released on February 16.
 They also debuted the song "Everybody Hates Me" during a live show in Prague, which was released on March 16.
 On the same month, Billboard named them as number one on their 2018 ranking of dance musicians titled Billboard Dance 100.

 On April 20, they released the fourth single, entitled "Somebody", from their upcoming second studio album.
 In July 2018, a collaboration between the duo and American rapper Juice Wrld, titled "In My Head", was leaked online.
 On July 27, the duo released their fifth single of the year, featuring long time collaborator Emily Warren entitled "Side Effects".
 On August 24, "Save Yourself" was released.
 On September 18, "This Feeling" was released.
 They released the single "Siren", a collaboration with Parisian producer Aazar, on October 26.

-On November 1, 2018, it was announced that the Chainsmokers is scheduled to perform during the Victoria's Secret fashion show which will be recorded in New York City in November, and will be telecasted on December 2 by the ABC network.
+On November 1, 2018, it was announced that the Chainsmokers were scheduled to perform during the Victoria's Secret fashion show which will be recorded in New York City in November, and will be telecasted on December 2 by the ABC network.
 On November 16, they released "Beach House" as a single.

 The duo launched a film production company named Kick the Habit Productions, with their manager Adam Alpert serving as CEO and Dan Marcus, a former digital media agent, as a COO and president.
 They said "We are beyond thrilled to have launched Kick the Habit Productions as we continue to bridge the gap between our overall artistic vision, the entertainment industry as a whole and our fans.
-The age of being only a musician is over and we’re excited to go all-in on this venture to curate, produce and create meaningful projects."
+The age of being only a musician is over and we're excited to go all-in on this venture to curate, produce and create meaningful projects."
 The first project which Kick the Habit Productions will be producing is a movie titled Paris and the screenplay writer is Mickey Rapkin who was inspired by the Chainsmokers' multi-platinum hit song.

 On December 14, 2018, the duo released their second studio album titled Sick Boy, featuring ten songs released each month in that year.
 The final single from the album, "Hope", a collaboration with Winona Oak, was released on the same day.